A Comprehensive Review of the ArtFire Marketplace

 Etsy also has a more consistent pricing policy, with $0.20 per item listed and a flat 5% commission fee for every sale, no matter the size of your shop.
 And the biggest plus in Etsy’s favor: the customer base.
 Etsy has a lot more users than ArtFire, and while ArtFire items are listed on Google, their shops just don’t have the reach that Etsy shops do.

 ArtFire may not be as feature-rich as Etsy, but the platform has focused on community in a big way, and many customers may feel drawn to that.

 For example, ArtFire lets customers filter their searches by merchant size, so if customers want to truly support small businesses, they are able to do that.
 ArtFire also offers better customer support, offering a toll-free phone number that people can call to talk to a real person — it’s 866-683-0994.
 For business owners, that kind of attention is a nice plus.

 ArtFire’s smaller size can help new businesses get off the ground as well.
 With the size of Etsy, it can be hard to stand out in a crowded field, and the competition can be ruthless.
 Etsy’s search rankings are also weighted, so a few negative reviews can really hurt a shop’s viability.

-We should also quickly mention Amazon Handmade and eBay, both places where you can open a vintage or handmade online store.
 All have passionate customers and comparable pricing structures and fees.
 When looking at ArtFire compared to those two, however, the same thing goes: ArtFire is smaller and can offer more individual attention because of it.